That Thing You Do!: Production and music

-The movie features original music by Tom Hanks, Adam Schlesinger, Rick Elias, Scott Rogness, Mike Piccirillo, Gary Goetzman and Howard Shore.
-In the movie, the Wonders' rise to brief stardom on the strength of "That Thing You Do", a song written as a wistful ballad but which becomes an uptempo rocker during the band's first performance at a talent show.
-Written and composed for the film by Adam Schlesinger, bassist for Fountains of Wayne and Ivy and released on the film's soundtrack, the song became a genuine hit for the Wonders in 1996 (the song peaked at #41 on the Billboard Hot 100, #22 on the Adult Contemporary charts, #18 on the Adult Top 40, and #24 on the Top 40 Mainstream charts).
+The film features original music by Tom Hanks, Adam Schlesinger, Rick Elias, Scott Rogness, Mike Piccirillo, Gary Goetzman and Howard Shore.
+In the film, the Wonders rise to brief stardom on the strength of "That Thing You Do", a song written as a wistful ballad but which becomes an uptempo rocker during the band's first performance at a talent show.
+Written and composed for the film by Adam Schlesinger, bassist for Fountains of Wayne and Ivy and released on the film's soundtrack, the song became a genuine hit for the Wonders in 1996 (the song peaked at number 41 on the Billboard Hot 100, number 22 on the Adult Contemporary charts, number 18 on the Adult Top 40, and number 24 on the Top 40 Mainstream charts).
 The track was nominated for a 1996 Golden Globe Award as well as a 1996 Academy Award for Best Original Song.
 Mike Viola of the Candy Butchers provided the lead vocals for the Wonders.

 In the film, the title song is referenced with "All My Only Dreams" as the B-side.
-The actual 45 rpm single, released to record stores in North America, features "Dance With Me Tonight" as its B-side.
+The actual 45 rpm single, released to record stores in North America, features "Dance with Me Tonight" as its B-side.
 The song has since been recorded by the Knack, Billie Joe Armstrong, and Bubblegum Lemonade.
 The Wonders are also seen playing the song "Little Wild One".
 This was written by the band Gigolo Aunts as a "faux-Beatles"-style tune at the request of their record label to be submitted for consideration for inclusion in the film.